-Inclusive Excellence (IE) Certificate of Recognition: The Recognition of Inclusive Excellence Certificate is awarded to students who excel in the areas of cultural awareness, diversity, equity, inclusion and belonging.
-It is optional.
-To earn this certificate, by the 1st of the fourth month of their final term in the curriculum, the student must meet or exceed the following criteria:
+This certificate is optional.
+To earn this certificate, by November 1st of a student's final term in the curriculum, the student must meet or exceed the following criteria:

-- Experience three IE experiences. - Submit a reflection for each IE experience in the Canvas PT Community within two weeks of the touchpoint. - Notify their advisor of completion of the three or more IE experiences and indicate their desire to earn the Recognition of Inclusive Excellence Certificate.
+- Experience three AP touchpoints. - A student may use one place (e.g. pro bono clinic) for two touchpoints if the student is volunteering in two separate roles such as volunteer worker and volunteer leader.
+The student must articulate how the separate roles will differently influence their future work as a physical therapist. - Submit a reflection for each AP experience in the Canvas PT Community within two weeks of the touchpoint. - Notify their advisor of completion of the three or more AP experiences and indicate their desire to earn the Recognition of Advanced Practice: Elevating Person-Centered Care Certificate.

-If a student is unclear as to what counts towards this certificate, they are to contact their advisor or the program director.
+\If a student is unclear as to what counts towards this certificate, they are to contact their advisor or the program director.